-Charles E. Bradley, Jr., 57, has been our President and a director since our formation in March 1991, and was elected Chairman of the Board of Directors in July 2001.
+Charles E. Bradley, Jr., 58, has been our President and a director since our formation in March 1991, and was elected Chairman of the Board of Directors in July 2001.
 In January 1992, Mr. Bradley was appointed Chief Executive Officer.
 From April 1989 to November 1990, he served as Chief Operating Officer of Barnard and Company, a private investment firm.
 From September 1987 to March 1989, Mr. Bradley, Jr. was an associate of The Harding Group, a private investment banking firm.
 Mr. Bradley does not currently serve on the board of directors of any other publicly-traded companies.

-Jeffrey P. Fritz, 57, has been Executive Vice President and Chief Financial Officer since March 2014.
+Jeffrey P. Fritz, 58, has been Executive Vice President and Chief Financial Officer since March 2014.
 Prior to that, he was Senior Vice President and Chief Financial Officer since April 2006.
 He was Senior Vice President of Accounting from August 2004 through March 2006 and served as a consultant to us from May 2004 to August 2004.
 He also served as our Chief Financial Officer from our inception through May 1999.
 He is a licensed Certified Public Accountant and has previously practiced public accounting.

-Michael T. Lavin, 44, has been Executive Vice President - Chief Legal Officer since March 2014.
+Michael T. Lavin, 45, has been Executive Vice President - Chief Legal Officer since March 2014.
 Prior to that, he was our Senior Vice President - General Counsel since March 2013, Senior Vice President and Corporate Counsel since May 2009 and our Vice President- Legal since joining the Company in November of 2001.
 Mr. Lavin was previously engaged as a law clerk and an associate with the San Diego based large law firm (now defunct) of Edwards, Sooy & Byron from 1996 through 2000 and then as an associate with the Orange County based firm of Trachtman & Trachtman from 2000 through 2001.
 Mr. Lavin also clerked for the San Diego District Attorney's office and Orange County Public Defender's office.

-Curtis K. Powell, 60, has been Senior Vice President - Project Development since May 2010.
+Curtis K. Powell, 61, has been Senior Vice President - Project Development since May 2010.
 Previously he was our Senior Vice President - Marketing from March 2007 to May 2010.
 Prior to that, he was our Senior Vice President of Originations from June 2001 to March 2007.
 Prior to that, he was our Senior Vice President - Marketing, from April 1995 to June 2001.
 He joined us in January 1993 as an independent marketing representative until being appointed Regional Vice President of Marketing for Southern California in November 1994.
 From June 1985 through January 1993, Mr. Powell was in the retail automobile sales and leasing business.

-Mark A. Creatura, 57, has been Senior Vice President - General Counsel since October 1996.
+Mark A. Creatura, 58, has been Senior Vice President - General Counsel since October 1996.
 From October 1993 through October 1996, he was Vice President and General Counsel at Urethane Technologies, Inc., a polyurethane chemicals formulator.
 Mr. Creatura was previously engaged in the private practice of law with the Los Angeles law firm of Troy & Gould Professional Corporation, from October 1985 through October 1993.

-Christopher Terry, 49, has been Senior Vice President - Asset Recovery since August 2013.
-Prior to that was our Senior Vice President of Servicing since May 2005, and prior to that was Senior Vice President - Asset Recovery since January 2003.
+Christopher Terry, 50, has been Senior Vice President of Risk Management since May 2017.
+Prior to that he was our Senior Vice President of Servicing from May 2005 to August 2013.
+He was Senior Vice President of Asset Recovery from August 2013 to May 2017 and from January 2003 to May 2005.
 He joined us in January 1995 as a loan officer, held a series of successively more responsible positions, and was promoted to Vice President - Asset Recovery in June 1999.
 Mr. Terry was previously a branch manager with Norwest Financial from 1990 to October 1994.